 This was my chance to make my own contribution to the Beermat series.
-I had worked in marketing, so this was a labour of love.
 I take the reader through the marketing journeys of six very different new businesses, from a shop to a consultant and a high-tech start-up.

-Yes, the marketer's toolkit has evolved since this book is written - social media now play much more of a role.
-But the basic principles and philosophy of marketing don't change.
-I think they are expressed with great clarity here - and so did my fellow marketers.
+The marketer's toolkit has evolved since this book is written in 2008, but the basic principles and philosophy of marketing don't change.

 "Comprehensive and easy to read, this book is just right for the uninitiated...
 Perfect for any small business, start-up or entrepreneur."